Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

-To further characterize the unexpected frequency upshift of $\omega_2$, short-time Fourier transform (STFT) analysis was performed.
-This analysis strikingly reveals that the phonon frequency blueshift occurs immediately upon photoexcitation and recovers to near equilibrium within approximately 1 ps under high light fluence (see Fig.\ \blue{S2} of the Supplemental Material \cite{SUPPM}).
-This observation indicates a dynamic stiffening of the phonon mode immediately following photoexcitation.
+Short-time Fourier transform (STFT) analysis provides further insight into this behavior.
+As shown in Fig. \ \blue{S2} of the Supplemental Material \cite{SUPPM}, the frequency upshift of $\omega_2$ occurs essentially instantaneously after photoexcitation and relaxes back toward its equilibrium value within approximately 1 ps at high fluence.
+This ultrafast response demonstrates that the hardening of $\omega_2$ is a genuinely non-thermal effect and reflects a transient stiffening of the CDW lattice potential.
 The hardening of the $\omega_{2}$ amplitude mode provides a unique window into the microscopic forces stabilizing the CDW.
-In the equilibrium CDW state, $\omega_{2}$ acts as the ``soft mode," its frequency significantly suppressed (renormalized) relative to the bare lattice frequency by strong $e$-$p$h coupling and excitonic correlations.
+In the equilibrium CDW state, $\omega_{2}$ acts as the ``soft mode", its frequency significantly suppressed (renormalized) relative to the bare lattice frequency by strong $e$-$p$h coupling and excitonic correlations.
 Thermal excitations typically flatten the free-energy potential, further softening the mode.
-However, our observation of fluence-dependent hardening reveals a fundamentally non-thermal mechanism: the ultrafast recovery of the bare lattice potential.
+However, our observation of fluence-dependent hardening points to a fundamentally nonthermal mechanism, consistent with an ultrafast recovery of the lattice potential toward its bare form.